keithblaha/flat/README.md

 # flat
-an observer pattern based Scala microframework inspired by Flash
+an observer pattern based Scala microframework inspired by Flask